Urinal Sensor – Automatic Urinal Flusher for Touchless Toilets | Simpolo

 - Capacitive Sensors- They detect through electrical field capacity.
 It creates an electrical field around the sensor.
 When a human comes, it alters the frequency and is highly sensitive to proximity.
 Capacitive sensors are generally used in combination with other sensors.

-Key Benefits of Using Urinal Sensors
+Benefits of Automatic Urinal Sensors

 Installation of Automatic Urinal Sensors

-Measure urinal dimensions, wall construction, and identify the power source
+- Measure urinal dimensions, wall construction, and identify the power source

 - Ensure the sensor is placed properly at the correct angle